 - Bars and VIP lounges have lowered sections for wheelchair users.

-- Every bank of public pay telephones has at least one telephone configured for access by people in wheelchairs.
+- Every bank of public pay telephones has at least one telephone configured for access by wheelchair users.

 - TTY telephones (identified with the TTY pictogram) are available at every bank of public telephones in the terminal and boarding areas.